 Once children are able to successfully decode words, we begin to work on reading fluency.
 We enable children to read with accuracy, proper speed, and meaningful expression through targeted teaching and additional intervention work as needed.

-Our cornerstone; the power of talk, threads through all teaching of reading ensuring children develop their ability to not only read but also to comprehend text and develop their higher order reasoning skills.
+Talk threads through all teaching of reading ensuring children develop their ability to not only read but also to comprehend text and develop their higher order reasoning skills.
 Through these discussions, children make inference from text and begin to understand the impact of author intent.

 We are very aware that all children are unique and therefore learn at different paces.